crynux-ai/documentation/gitbook/README.md

 The developers could write codes to train/fine-tune their models on the dataset provided by the network, using the computing power of the network.
 The developed model could also be hosted on the network as a service for others.

-By utilizing the Blockchain, Zero-Knowledge Proofs and Privacy Preserving Computation technologies, Crynux aims to build a completely decentralized and trustless infrastructure that is always accessible to everyone.
+By utilizing the Blockchain, Zero-knowledge Proofs and Privacy Preserving Computation technologies, Crynux aims to build a completely decentralized and trustless infrastructure that is always accessible to everyone.

 ## Helium Network